janosh/pymatgen-2-paper/paper/main.typ

 + `matminer`: Data mining in materials science //@ward2018matminer
 + `pymatgen-analysis-diffusion`: Diffusion analysis tools @deng_datadriven_2017
 + `pymatgen-analysis-alloys`: Alloy analysis tools
++ `doped`, `ShakeNBreak`: Defect modelling tools, building on `pymatgen-analysis-defects` & `PyCDT`.

 These packages demonstrate #pmg's extensibility and its role in the materials informatics ecosystem @butler_machine_2018.

+#SK[For instance, the utility of #pmg as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modelling of crystal defects...
+  + Defect simulations require many steps, using a wide range of core tools (structure manipulations, symmetry analyses, efficient I/O w/electronic structure codes, lightweight metadata & serialization for reproducibility, interface with Materials Project...)
+  + *But*, with specific requirements for their special case (e.g. efficient & appropriate supercell generation, point symmetries of defect sites in symmetry-breaking supercells, efficient algorithms for large structure analyses, calculation parameter consistency checks, targeted distortions, site multiplicities & degeneracies, smart algorithms for sub-phase diagrams...).
+  + Defect modelling is a rapidly growing field, due to advances in computational power and methods making these calculations tractable, along with the importance of these species to diverse materials applications.
+These community tools, facilitated by the foundational toolkit of #pmg, have accelerated and expanded computational defect investigations, and have reducing the barrier to entry for new researchers in this field.
+  + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).
+]